pacifics/PassDao/README.md

 ABI DAO: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassDao
 ABI Projects: https://github.com/pacifics/Dao/blob/master/ABI/ABI%20PassProject

 Used for the management and display ("DappScan") of the upgrades and projects from the beginning of the application.
-One Pass DAO smart contract, a meta project (concerns the Pass DAO works and not a specific project) and a project smart contract for each project.
+One Pass DAO smart contract, a meta project (concerns the Pass DAO project as a whole and not a specific project) and a project smart contract for each project.

 =